malramsay64/phd-thesis/02_Dynamics/standard_dynamics.md

 changes the presence of the breakdown, with both the rotational and translational diffusion having the same dependence on the structural relaxation time.
-The observed behaviour deviates from the results obtained by @Chang1994.
+The observed behaviour deviates from the results obtained by @Chang1994, in that there is a slowdown of both the rotational and translational motions.
-The breakdown of the Stokes--Einstein--Debye relations turns out to be a more complex topic.
 In a study of the Lewis--Wahnström model,
 @Lombardo2006 find that the decoupling of translational and rotational motions gives different results depending on